Harsh2073/Purchase-History/README.md

-# Prodigy_ML_02
+# Purchase History

-Question: Create a K-Mean Clustering algorithm to group customers of a retail store basedon their purchase history
+Aim: Create a K-Mean Clustering algorithm to group customers of a retail store basedon their purchase history